 Mandates Should Be Evidence Based

-Many governors have issued mask mandates for all citizens in all public places.
-Everywhere you go, there are signs and reminders to wear a mask.
-Now they're even recommending two masks, or more.
-"Masking up" has become a virtue.
-With so much emphasis, it would be easy to assume that there is strong science supporting mask policies.
-They MUST work, right?
-After all, surgeons wear masks for a reason.
+With so much emphasis on masks, it would be easy to assume that there is strong science supporting mask policies.
 Strangely, there is not strong scientific evidence for masks preventing respiratory viruses.
 To quote the researchers themselves, the data in favor of masks is "weak," "lacking statistical significance," and "low certainty of evidence."
 On the other hand, the research that concluded masks don't prevent respiratory viruses is abundant, high quality of evidence, consistent across numerous studies, and spans 100 years.
 The difference between the actual data and the mask mandates is striking and of concern.
 Read more...

 Below are some telling quotes from the research and experts around the world.
 To see the full research summary, click here.